Jorge Azcón: President of the Government of Aragon (2023–)

 Azcón was housebound for two weeks in January 2021 after contracting COVID-19.
 In December that year he was chosen as the PP's lead candidate for the 2023 Aragonese regional election, replacing Luis María Beamonte.
 He led the party to first place, up 12 seats to 28.

 After being sworn in as President he formed the Azcón government, in coalition with the seven deputies from Vox and the one from the Aragonese Party (PAR).
 The coalition between Vox and PP was signed with 80 points, including removing "ideology" from education, repealing the regional Historical Memory Law and modifying the regional law on transgender rights, combating violence within the family and against women, and reversing depopulation.

 In July 2024, Vox pulled out of the government, due to party leader and regional vice president Alejandro Nolasco disagreeing with the accommodation of unaccompanied migrant children (known in Spain by the acronym mena; Menor extranjero no acompañado).
 Azcón said that he would not call a snap election and would instead govern in a PP-only minority government.

+On 15 December 2025, following the failure to pass the budget due to opposition from Vox, Azcón announced an election for 8 February.
+His party again took the most seats, but two fewer than in 2023, while Vox doubled its seats and would become essential for him to govern with a majority.

+On 29 April 2026, Azcón was re-elected as regional president after reaching a new coalition agreement with Vox.